-EBP and medical statistics will be assessed in the end of course written examinations and also in the End of Phase examination.
-There is a compulsory research-based group project during the first half of the second year that involves the analysis and interpretation of simulated data, written up in the format of a journal article ready for submission to a publisher.
+EBP and medical statistics will be assessed in the end of course written examinations and in the End of Phase examination.
+There is a compulsory research-based group project during the first half of the second year that involves the analysis and interpretation of simulated data, as well as published journal articles, to be written up in the format of a journal review article.
 There are also other assignments and projects offered specifically to assess topics involving EBP (e.g. screening and critical appraisal topics) and all individual assignments and group projects assess information literacy and critical appraisal skills under the generic capability of Self-directed Learning and Critical Evaluation.
 You will be required to complete a negotiated assignment, which will allow you to use some of the skills learned in QMP and provide evidence of development for the focus capability of Self-directed Learning and Critical Evaluation.